mrmacright/Metal-HUD-Mobile-Config/README.md

 ## Known Issues

-- You can't enable the HUD system-wide on iOS/iPadOS.
+- You can't enable the HUD system-wide on iOS / iPadOS.
 Unlike macOS, which supports a global HUD via MTL_HUD_ENABLED=1, Apple limits the mobile HUD to individual apps launched through tools like xcrun devicectl

 - Game paths often use internal bundle names that differ from the App Store title